christian-korneck/flamenco-temp1/addon/flamenco/manager/docs/TaskUpdate.md

 # TaskUpdate

 TaskUpdate is sent by a Worker to update the status & logs of a task it's executing.
+All properties are optional; omitted properties are ignored (i.e. omitting `activity` will not erase the activity property of the task).

 ## Properties
 Name | Type | Description | Notes